 Advanced Technology & Allied Health is comprised of seven departments with various fields of study.
 You will see each of the seven departments listed below with descriptions for each area.
 They are: CADD (Computer Aided Drafting and Design), CSNT (Computer Systems and Network Technology), EMT/Paramedic, John Deere/Agriculture Technology, Practical Nursing (both day and night courses, held at ASU-Searcy and ASU-Heber Springs, respectively), MLT (Medical Laboratory Technology) and Pharmacy Tech (held at ASU-Searcy).
-The photo to the right is from Hands-On Preview Night 2013 for Advanced Technology & Allied Health.
-Be sure to check for the 2013 date this fall and the 2014 date of Hands-On Preview Night for an upclose view of the fields in Advanced Technology & Allied Health.
+The photo above is from Hands-On Preview Night 2013 for Advanced Technology & Allied Health.
+Be sure to check for the dates of the fall and spring Hands-On Preview Nights for an upclose view of the programs in Advanced Technology & Allied Health.

 CADD is a hands-on approach in teaching drafting using a wide variety of CADD software packages.
 Emphasis is placed both on learning software manipulation and drafting principles that business and industry is demanding of their employees.Graduates gain extensive skill sets in the following areas:

 The job opportunities for CADD technicians span a wide range of work environments including: national and international manufacturers, consulting and architecture firms, local surveyors, and utility providers.